mikeepley2/crypto-data-collection/docs/COLLECTORS_OPERATIONAL_SUMMARY.md

 ## 💡 **Recommendation**

-**2 of 3 collectors are fully operational and production-ready:**
+**ALL 3 collectors are fully operational and production-ready:**

-- ✅ **Macro** - Actively collecting and processing FRED data
+- ✅ **Macro** - Actively collecting and processing FRED economic data
-- ✅ **Technical** - Ready to calculate indicators
+- ✅ **Technical** - Ready to calculate price-based indicators

-The onchain collector requires schema clarification but shouldn't block production deployment of the working collectors.
-Both macro and technical are essential for the feature pipeline:

-- **Macro** data feeds economic context (FRED indicators)
-- **Technical** data provides price-based features (SMA, RSI, MACD, Bollinger Bands)
-- **Onchain** data (when fixed) provides blockchain-specific metrics
+- ✅ **Onchain** - Actively collecting blockchain metrics

+All collectors are writing to their respective tables and are configured to run automatically on schedule.
+The infrastructure is production-ready and data collection is fully operational.

 **Immediate next steps:**
-1. Verify macro + technical data is flowing to database
+1. ✅ Verify all collectors writing to database (COMPLETE)
-2. Decide on onchain (disable vs fix)
-3. Proceed to feature aggregation pipeline
+2. → Proceed to Task C: Integrate sentiment scores into ML feature pipeline

 ---